SM Mall of Asia Arena: FIBA Basketball World Cup

-SM Mall of Asia Arena served as one of the host venues for the 2023 FIBA Basketball World Cup which was hosted by the Philippines from August 25 to September 10, 2023, alongside co-hosts Japan and Indonesia.
+The arena served as one of the host venues for the 2023 FIBA Basketball World Cup, which was hosted by the Philippines from August 25 to September 10, 2023, alongside co-hosts Japan and Indonesia.
 The arena hosted all games up to the final round of the tournament.
-The Mall of Asia Arena has also hosted several 2019 and 2023 World Cup qualification games.
+The arena has also hosted several World Cup qualification games for three qualification cycles (2019, 2023, 2027).

 The start of the match at the arena between the Japan and the Netherlands teams during the June 2024 FIVB Men's Volleyball Nations League Pool 6 matches.

 Volleyball

 The SM Mall of Asia Arena serves as one of the playing venues of the Premier Volleyball League (PVL).

 On March 6, 2013, the DLSU Lady Spikers became the first team in any Philippine sports to celebrate the first-ever championship in the arena in front of an 18,779 crowd, when they won the UAAP women's volleyball championship.

 On October 9, 2017, the Ateneo Lady Eagles and De La Salle Lady Spikers played a volleyball match, dubbed "The Battle of the Rivals", in reference to their rivalry being noted as the well-known rivalry in Philippine sports.
 Different generations of the teams between Season 74 to Season 78 came together to play against each other, and proceeds of the game would go to each school's charity foundation, and Rebisco Foundation Inc.

 Pasay was one of the host cities for the 2023 FIVB Men's Volleyball Nations League preliminary round, which marked the second straight year the event was held in the Philippines and the first time Pasay would be a host city for the league.
 The arena hosted the pool 6 matches from July 4 to 9, 2023.

 The next year, Pasay hosted the league's Pool 6 matches anew at the arena, held from June 18 to 23.